 Chapel provides a central time of worship that allows the community to be formed by the Word of God and by the sacraments.
 As planned by the Chapel Committee, services are led by a variety of students, faculty, pastors, and staff.
 Missionaries, evangelists, pastors, or scholars may preach or lead worship.

-Diversity and Globalization Committee
+Globalization and Diversity Committee

 The committee helps the Seminary best represent the diverse and global nature of the Evangelical Covenant Church, as well as the global church.
 The group focuses on the fact that students join our community from diverse backgrounds and are preparing to serve in a diverse world.